 Your eye is a complex organ connected to your brain by the optic nerve.
 The optic nerve sends visual signals from the eye to the brain, where they are interpreted as images.
 The optic nerve is relatively small, varying in length between 1.3 and 2.2 inches, and at its widest point, inside your cranial cavity, it is still less than one-fifth of an inch wide.
 Yet the optic nerve is made up of more than one million tiny nerve fibers, much like a fiber optic cable.
 Once these nerve fibers are cut, they cannot be reconnected.
 That is why it's impossible to transplant a whole eye.
 Even if a surgeon could implant the eye into the eye socket, the eye still would not be able to transmit signals to the brain through the optic nerve and thus would not provide sight.

-By contrast, corneal transplantation is not only possible, it is a procedure more than a century old.
+Corneal transplantation is not only possible, it is a procedure more than a century old.

 Doctors continue to explore whether it is possible to transplant other parts of the eye.
-In July 2010, French doctors announced that they had transplanted eye lids and tear ducts as part of a full-face transplant for a man with a genetic disorder.
-Researchers are also focusing on how to replace damaged retinal cells with healthy transplants.
-In fact, it has been shown in recent clinical trials that human stem cells can be cultivated to become retinal pigment epithelium (RPE) cells.
+In July 2010, French doctors transplanted eyelids and tear ducts as part of a full-face transplant.
+Eyelids have been included in other face transplants in recent years as well.

+Today, researchers are replacing damaged retinal cells with healthy transplants.
+In clinical trials, researchers have used human stem cells to grow retinal pigment epithelium (RPE) cells.
 In the near future, we can expect RPE transplants.
-This is good news for people suffering from macular degeneration and Stargardt's Disease.
+This is good news for people suffering from macular degeneration and Stargardt disease.